• Skip to primary navigation

 • In a large bowl, combine all dry ingredients, including add-ins.
 Mix until well combined.

-• Next, add in your oil, honey, vanilla, and egg and gently fold until fully incorporated.
-If mixture looks too dry, add additional oil and honey, 1 tsp. each at a time.
+• Next, add in your oil, honey, vanilla, and egg and gently fold together until fully incorporated.

 • Pour mixture into an oiled 8x8 baking pan.
 Using a spoon (or your hands), firmly press the mixture down evenly into the pan.